What is Transition?

 Leaving school and moving on to adult life can be a worrying time for all young people and their families.
 This can be especially difficult for children and young people with special educational needs or disabilities.
 Year 9 transition refers to the support available to young people to help them prepare for adulthood and life after school.

-For pupils who have an education, health and care plan (EHCP), a planning system and a transition protocol is available to help make that transition as smooth as possible.
+For pupils who have an education, health and care plan (EHCP), a planning system and a transition protocol are available to help make that transition as smooth as possible.

 The following points should be considered for young people as part of Transition Planning: